Viridiana: Plot

 Before taking her final vows as a nun, Viridiana is instructed to visit her only living relative, an uncle named Don Jaime who financed her education.
 Don Jaime is a recluse with a decaying mansion and estate, cared for by a servant named Ramona.

 On Viridiana's last night at the estate, Don Jaime discloses that his wife, who bore an uncanny resemblance to Viridiana, died in their bed on their wedding night.
 He implores Viridiana to wear the wedding dress and veil that he has lovingly preserved.
 After drugging her coffee, he carries her to the bed and is on the verge of raping her when he regains control of himself.

 In the morning, he claims that Viridiana can no longer return to the convent because she is no longer a virgin.
 Despite his pleas and insistence that it was a lie, she packs her belongings and flees.
 Waiting at a bus stop, she is apprehended by the police and brought back to the mansion.
 Don Jaime has hanged himself, leaving a will that divides his assets between Viridiana and an illegitimate son named Jorge.

 Determined that she cannot lead a life as a nun, Viridiana decides to assist those in need.
 She gathers vagrants at the mansion, providing them with shelter and sustenance in the outbuildings and leading them in prayer.
 Jorge, along with his girlfriend Lucía, arrives and becomes engrossed in renovating the neglected land and buildings.
 He also initiates a covert relationship with Ramona.
 Bored by rustic isolation and envious of Jorge's interest in Viridiana, Lucía leaves.

 One night, while Jorge and Viridiana are in town on business with Ramona, the beggars break into the mansion.
 Initially, they pilfer items, but then decide to stage a banquet, complete with a group photograph parodying Leonardo da Vinci's The Last Supper.
 This event devolves into a drunken orgy of sex and destruction.
 When the owners return, most of the beggars flee, but two men capture Jorge and Viridiana, tying him up while one starts to rape Viridiana at knifepoint.
 As the other waits his turn, Jorge persuades him with cash to kill the assailant.
 The police arrive, summoned by Ramona.

-A few nights later, Ramona and Jorge are playing cards in his bedroom to lively music (Note: "Shimmy Doll" by Ashley Beaumont plays during this scene.) when they invite Viridiana in to create a threesome.
+A few nights later, Ramona and Jorge are playing cards in his bedroom to lively music (Note: The 1959 record "Shimmy Doll" performed by Ashley Beaumont plays during this scene.) when they invite Viridiana in to create a threesome.